tapanhegde26/InfraAsCodeWithTerraformAndAnsible/README.md

             ansible-playbook -i inventory allDistros.yml
             ```
     * Update
-      * Now Ansible vault is integrated with gpg key to make it more secure.
+      * Now Ansible vault is integrated with hashicorp vault to make it more secure.
 Earlier password was kept in .vault file and this file is committed in git repo (which is very bad practice).
-      * Now, gpg key is configured and it is encrypted and this encrypted key is used as ansible-vault password.
+      * Now Ansible vault password is read from .py script
+      * ansible playbook command : $ ansible-playbook -i inventory allDistros.yml --vault-password-file ~/InfraAsCodeWithTerraformAndAnsible/readPasswd.py

     Reference : [Secrets with Ansible: Ansible Vault and GPG](https://benincosa.com/?p=3235)